Lactarius paradoxus

-Lactarius paradoxus is a member of the large milk-cap genus Lactarius in the order Russulales.
+Lactarius paradoxus is a North American member of the large milk-cap genus, Lactarius, in the order Russulales.
 It was first described in 1940.

-It is found in the eastern and southern United States, and is mycorrhizal with pine and oak.
-When damaged, it bleeds red latex.
+Description

 The cap has a blue-green to gray color.

-Habitat

-The species can be found under pines, fruiting from early fall to late winter.
+When damaged, it bleeds dark red latex.
+The spore print is light yellowish.

+Similar species

+Lactarius indigo looks similar, but with a blue latex.
+Lactarius rubrilacteus has a reddish latex and does not appear blue.
+Additionally, L. chelidonium and L. subpurpureus are similar.

+Distribution and habitat

+Fruiting from early fall to late winter, the species is found in the southern and eastern United States.
+It appears in grass and under pines.
+It is mycorrhizal with pine and oak.

 Edibility

 The species is edible and mild, but bitter if too old.

-Similar-looking species

-Lactarius indigo looks similar, but with a blue latex.
-Lactarius rubrilacteus has a reddish latex and does not appear blue.